jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-20.md

 {20:15} Abimelech said:

 {{< r a="Abimelech" >}}
 My land is before you.
 Live wherever you want.  {20:16} Sarah, I have given your brother 1,000 pieces of silver.
-He is to you a covering of the eyes, unto all that [are] with thee, and with all [other:].
+He is to you a covering of the eyes, unto all that [are] with you, and with all [other:].
 {{< /r >}}

 Thus she was reproved.